projectsophon/darkforest-local/builders_guide.md

     // ~ line 162
     UPGRADEABLE_PLANETS: withDefault<ExactArray5<boolean>>(
     		exactArray5(decoders.boolean),
-    		[true,false,false,false,false]
+    		[true, false, false, false, false]
     )
     ```

 - Run `yarn hardhat compile` to make sure that the contract compiles successfully.
   - *See contract too big warning in [Troubleshooting](#troubleshooting) if needed.*

-## 3.1 Write a Hardhat test to confirm existence of new config.
+## 3.1 Write a Hardhat test to confirm existence of new config

 ### 3.1.1 Add a new fixture for testing an upgradeable planets universe